Skip to content

 Major Funds

-Narrative information, in addition to the basic financial statements, in which management provides a brief, objective and easily readable analysis of the government’s financial performance for the fiscal year and its financial position at fiscal year-end.
-MD&A is required by GASB 34 for state and local governments to discuss the current fiscal year results in comparison with the prior fiscal year, with emphasis on the current fiscal year.
-The narrative must be a fact-based analysis discussing the positive and negative aspects of the comparison with the prior fiscal year.
-The analysis must focus on the primary government.
+Narrative information, in addition to the basic financial statements, in which management provides a brief, objective and easily readable analysis of the state’s financial performance for the fiscal year and its financial position at fiscal year-end.
+The form and content is governed by GASB 103.

 Measurement Date